 The effect this has on the horse racing industry is huge with the amount of horses that moved between the UK and Europe.

 (Credit Racing Post) In 2017, there was more than 26,000 thoroughbred movements between Britain, Ireland and France for racing, breeding and sales purposes using the Tripartite agreement.
 This included 1,604 runners from foreign based trainers in Britain.

 Over this period there was A total of 842 runners from Britain contested international races, of which 66 per cent were staged in EU countries.

-One of the biggest problems that could occur for the country would be a No Deal Brexit and a big impact it will have on racing would be the UK would have to apply for a Listed Third Country Status for export health certification.
+One of the biggest problems that could have occurred for the country would have been a No Deal Brexit and a big impact it would have had on racing would have been the UK would've had to apply for a Listed Third Country Status for export health certification.

-However, this may not be approved by the EU and even if it is there is no parameters on the actual amount of time it will take to do so.
+However, this may not have been approved by the EU and even if it is there is no parameters on the actual amount of time it will take to do so.
 Without a Listed Export Agreement there will be no way that exports to Europe can take place.

 Post Brexit there will be ongoing restraints by both parties involved in this negotiation and there will be limitations put on ID, transport and animal husbandry that will need to be the same as now or made better by UK legislation if we leave during Brexit.